The extroverted one who loves connecting people and ideas across continents – and helping great ideas actually succeed

-It's an honor to meet you.
+It's a pleasure to meet you.

 MING & innovation

-That just doesn't really work anymore that way, because users, humans are so used to very convenient, tailor-made solutions and these solutions are different in different cultures.
+That just doesn't really work anymore, because users – humans – are so used to convenient, tailor-made solutions and those solutions look very different in different cultures.
 If you don't listen carefully to what's going on in different parts of the world your solution might not be successful there.
-Although maybe back home it was a huge success.
-That is something which we take very seriously here at Ming Labs.
+Although it was a huge success back home.
+That is something we take very seriously at MING Labs.
 We have very international teams.
-We have carefully selected those teams around the world from many different cultural backgrounds, because there's always an interesting perspective someone brings in, that you haven't thought about before.
+We carefully select those teams from different cultural backgrounds around the world, because there's always an interesting perspective someone brings in that you haven't thought about before.

-The strategic one who reads a lot, writes quite a bit (getting better) and speaks on stages across Asia (with people actually listening)
+The strategic one who reads a lot, writes quite a bit (getting better), and speaks on stages across Asia (with people actually listening)

 ethics in business

-See what is happening out there with Facebook, Google, Amazon posted in the news for all the wrong reasons and from my point of view as designers, technologists and as creators we have an immense power.
+Look what is happening out there with Facebook, Google, Amazon making headlines for all the wrong reasons.
+From my point of view, as designers, technologists, and as creators, we have immense power.
 This is probably unprecedented in history.
-These are the things that you can do with a small team of experts, who can leverage on all that have been built before, the exponential nature of technology and the global audience reach.
-But with great power comes great responsibility.
+We can do so much with just a small team of experts who can leverage everything we’ve achieved with tech and use it on an unprecedented, global scale.
+But we've also known, for a long time, that with great power comes great responsibility.

-I cannot put this out into the world, because ones we have created it and it's out there, it starts to shape the way that people think, which is another very powerful thing about design.
-When you think about architecture it is very obvious for us to design a building and then that building designs how people interact with it.
-If you design it in a very open manner and in a way that there will be a lot of room for meetings, people there will coincide often, because maybe there is a shared central space, where everybody has to go regularly.
-The way that people will behave in that space will be a lot about collaboration and exchange, generating new ideas.
+I cannot put this out into the world, because once it's out there, it starts to shape the way people think, which is another very powerful thing about design.
+When you think about architecture it is very obvious to us that when you design a building, that building designs how people interact with it.
+If you design it to be open, maybe with a shared central space, then the way people behave in that space will be a lot about collaboration and exchange, generating new ideas.

-Whereas, if you design a very closed off space, where everybody has to own office and you barely have to leave it, because all they need is basically in there, then you might have a very focused environment.
-Similarly, if you design for privacy today, building where you are properly secluded from views from the outside, as you age it might actually turn into something that cuts you off from society and the things that you need.
-It is very similar with digital products, because when you use a product, the designer has decided on what you can do.
+Whereas, if you design a very closed-off space, where everybody has their own office and you barely have to leave it because all they need is basically in there, then you might have a very focused environment.
+Similarly, if you design for privacy, and create buildings that seclude any views from the outside, as you age it might actually turn into something that cuts you off from society and the things that you need.
+It is very similar with digital products because when you use a product, the designer has decided what you can do with it.
 There is a certain past and this past starts to literally shape neural pathways in your brain.